ssaefulrohman27/Mobility-Mininet-Wifi/README.md

 # Mobility-Mininet-Wifi
 ### Dede Saeful Rohman (191344008)

-The experiment this time is to make mobility with 3 access points and 5 stations.
+This project will create mobility wireless network using 3 access points and 5 stations.
-The topology used is a tree topology, where AP1 is connected to AP2 and AP3. then each STA will move randomly towards the available AP.
+In the experiment, an AP scheme was created to build a "tree topology".
+Then each STA will move randomly to the available AP